02 Sep Krasnoyarsk in one day. Explore Siberia

 Start your day by visiting Stolby Nature Reserve, inscribed on the UNESCO World Heritage List, really interesting because of its peculiar landscape with curved cliffs.
 The local method of free rock-climbing (stolbism) was acclaimed internationally and Stolby is recognized as one of the best Alpinist schools worldwide.
 You can also try some rock-climbing but do it only if you are on a guided tour (unless you are a pro yourself).
 If you are not so adventurous, you can simply enjoy the beautiful nature and the fresh air while walking along many hiking trails in the park.
 In Stolby you can spend a few hours up to the whole day.
 Stolby Nature Reserve is located just a half an hour drive from Krasnoyarsk city center.

 The most stunning view of the Yenisei River you will get at the, recently renovated, observation platform located in the Krasnoyarsk suburbs.
 There you will also see the Tsar-Fish statue, a bit weird monument, which symbolizes the humanity conquering nature.
 The best way to get there is to take a taxi, for example after leaving Stolby.

 Paraskeva Pyatnitsa Chapel

 It is one of the major symbols of Krasnoyarsk.
 It’s an Orthodox Chapel built in the 19th century in the Old Russian style.
 Situated on the top of Karaulnaya Gora (hill), offers the best panoramic view of the city.
 It is also popular among couples, who come here to enjoy the sunset.
-The chapel is depicted on Russian 10 rubles bills printed in 1997.
+The chapel is on Russian 10 rubles bills printed in 1997.